GothenburgBitFactory/taskwarrior/docs/rfcs/rules.md

 -   The column objects will gain a more structured base class, and will serve as providers for DOM references

--   The \'exec\' command will be able to run a rule, if the reference is correct
+-   The 'exec' command will be able to run a rule, if the reference is correct

 -   Taskwarrior will store state data in a new `state.data` file